arvidn/libtorrent/docs/tuning.rst

 remove torrents
 ---------------

-Torrents that have been added to libtorrent will inevitably use up memory, event when it's paused.
+Torrents that have been added to libtorrent will inevitably use up memory, even when it's paused.
 A paused torrent will not use any peer connection objects or any send or receive buffers though.
 Any added torrent holds the entire .torrent file in memory, it also remembers the entire list of peers that it's heard about